snimmagadda1/s11a.com/content/01-30-2022/index.md

 time: "15 min"
 ---

-The [first post in this series](https://s11a.com/building-a-batch-pipeline-01-crash-course-in-spring-batch) went over some fundamental concepts and interfaces we will encounter as developers using Spring Batch.
+The [first post in this series](https://s11a.com/building-a-batch-pipeline-01-crash-course-in-spring-batch) went over some fundamental concepts and interfaces you will encounter as a developer using Spring Batch.
 Now, let's build on those ideas to construct a full batch pipeline.
 Hopefully this can serve as a reference for how quickly a Java developer can build batch jobs.

 ## Prerequisites